Altinn/altinn-studio/README.md

 ```

 The fastest way to get things running from scratch is to use our setup-script.
 This script will start docker and
-ensure that the setup is up todate.
+ensure that the setup is up to date.
 As we add more features this script will be updated.
 It can be run as follows:

 ```bash
 node ./development/setup.js